OXID-eSales/github-actions/docs/actions/start_shop.md

 # start_shop
-Fetches a shop from cache and starts it.
+Fetches a shop installation identified by the input "cached_shop" from cache and starts it.
+By providing cache_bucket, cache_endpoint etc, a local s3 cache is used.
+Otherwise, it falls back to the regular Github cache.
+If the cached shop can't be loaded, the action fails.

+After loading the installation from cache, trhe containers are started, using "make up".
+If starting the containers failed, the docker-compose.yml and the container logs are printed

 # Inputs:
 **cached_shop:** *required*, *no default*